-If you already have a label available and are using the Atto editor you can drag and drop an image directly into the label.
+If you already have a Text or media area available and are using the Atto editor you can drag and drop an image directly.

-- Alternatively, you can create a label as you drag an image directly onto the course page:
+- Alternatively, you can create an area as you drag an image directly onto the course page:

 - Turn on the editing and in the box that follows, choose 'Add image'.
-It will appear embedded in a label.
+It will appear embedded in the area.

 - In the box that follows, choose "add image"

-Note that if you cannot drag and drop images then ask your admin to check the site settings for Label.
+Note that if you cannot drag and drop images then ask your admin to check the site settings for Text and media area.

 As the label uses the Text editor it is straightforward to enter text, links and other required symbols and equations.